CaesarXInsanium/guile-lox/README.md

 if period is found and then char is somehow not digit? and is alpha? or alpha-symbol? or whitespace? if found-period? is set and first elements of digits is period, then raise error

-# TODO Parser
+# Parser

 What I have is a list of tokens.
 In Java we need some hacky shit in order to get some metaprogramming with a program that outputs code that is then compiled again and is used in the parser.

 # Bytecode Generation

-I have decided that I want to create a byte code interpreter.
+# Bytecode Interpretation